Maextro S800: Technologies

+In March 2026, a version of the S800 equipped with an 896-line dual-beam-path image-grade LiDAR was released.
+This version adopts a dual-beam-path architecture, providing an ultra-wide perception range and covering more driving scenarios.
+Furthermore, it can identify smaller target obstacles and low-reflectivity obstacles.
+The suggested retail price for this model starts at 728,000 yuan.

+Grand Design

+On May 18, 2026, HIMA released official images of the Maextro S800 Grand Design (尊界S800 Grand Design 典藏大观) and announced the color "Yuanshan Qingdai".
+It was launched on June 25, 2026, with deliveries beginning on 31 August 2026.

+It features a gold badge, golden pinstriping along the two-tone paint border, 21-inch forged wheels with a gold border, and exclusive Grand Design badging.
+The interior features semi-aniline leather upholstery with unique hand-stitched embroidery, color-matched long-pile wool carpeting, and genuine wood trim inlays.
+The available color schemes match the exterior and the interior, and include Distant Mountain Indigo, Rising Sunlight Gold, and Golden Radiance–Mysterious Ink.
+The pure electric version receives a new larger 120 kWh battery which provides 780 km of range.

 Powertrain

-The S800 is available with either a dual or triple-motor drivetrain, with power supplied by either purely from a battery, or supplemented by a range extender petrol engine.
-The battery in all versions have a NMC cathode chemistry and are supplied by CATL, and all motors in the drivetrain are supplied by Huawei.
+The S800 is available with either a dual or triple-motor drivetrain, with power supplied by either purely from a battery, or supplemented by a gasoline range extender.
+The battery in all versions use a NMC cathode chemistry and are supplied by CATL.
+All motors used are supplied by Huawei.

-The range extender has a 1.5-liter turbocharged petrol engine which is not mechanically connected to the wheels.
+The range extender is a 1.5-liter turbocharged gasoline engine codenamed M8000PHD which is not mechanically connected to the wheels.
 It uses Huawei's Xuexiao 2.0 range-extender battery platform, a 63.25 kWh battery pack and 800V electrical architecture capable of 6C DC charging at up to 390 kW, allowing for a 10–80% charge time of 10.5 minutes and achieving an electric-only CLTC range rating between 340-400 km depending on the configuration, and a 1200-1333 km combined range rating with a 50 L petrol tank.
 Maextro says the engine has a 80 kW generator, allowing for a steady-state speed of 150 km/h even with a depleted battery.
 All configurations have a 160. kW front motor.
 The EREV-exclusive dual motor models have a single 230. kW rear motor, while triple motor models have a 237.5 kW motor individually powering each rear wheel.
 EV models are only available with the triple motor powertrain, and have a battery capable of 5C charging for a 10–80% charge time of 12 minutes and provides between 650.-670 km of range.
 (Note: 702 kilometers is the range of the pure electric five-seater dual-motor equipped with low-drag wheels and electronic exterior mirrors.
 The range may change when making optional adjustments.
 The opening time of the low-drag wheels is to be determined, and the specific time will be subject to the manufacturer's announcement or actual product delivery.)